 Nathan Undergraduate Research Experience Award

-Each academic department may submit one proposal which is limited to a two page form and a one page letter from the faculty research advisor.
+Each academic department may submit one proposal limited to a two-page form and a one-page letter from the faculty research adviser.
 The selection process within the department is at the discretion of the department head.
 A fully engaged faculty member to supervise the student’s experience is very important and the department head when recommending a proposal should consider this.